boaks/zephyr-coaps-client/README.md

 ### Install Tools and Tool-Chains

 Basically, this requires to follow [Developing with Zephyr](https://docs.zephyrproject.org/latest/develop/index.html).
-Though for now only the [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) is supported, it may be also good to go through [Getting started with Thingy:91](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html) additionally.
+Though for now only the [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) is supported, it may be easier to go through [Getting started with Thingy:91](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html).

 Please check the proper installation of your tools building some of the provided samples there (e.g. [zephyr/samples/basic/blinky](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) or/and [nrf/samples/nrf9160/udp](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/nrf9160/udp)).